javanhut/Vem/docs/navigation.md

 ### Keyboard Input Handling

-ProjectVem handles keyboard input with special attention to platform quirks:
+Vem handles keyboard input with special attention to platform quirks:

 - **Letter Case Handling**: Gio UI reports all letter keys as uppercase in the key name (e.g., `ev.Name = "G"` for both `g` and `Shift+G`).
 The `printableKey()` method checks the tracked shift state to correctly convert letters to lowercase when shift is not pressed, ensuring commands like `gg` (jump to top) and `G` (jump to bottom) work correctly.

-- **Modifier Tracking**: Due to platform limitations where `ev.Modifiers` is not reliably reported, ProjectVem tracks modifier key state (Ctrl, Shift) through explicit press/release events in `s.ctrlPressed` and `s.shiftPressed`.
+- **Modifier Tracking**: Due to platform limitations where `ev.Modifiers` is not reliably reported, Vem tracks modifier key state (Ctrl, Shift) through explicit press/release events in `s.ctrlPressed` and `s.shiftPressed`.

 - **Smart Reset**: After executing commands, modifiers are automatically reset to prevent them from "sticking" between keypress events.